1stofhername/Phase1-Project/README.md

 ## Features

-Login page

-Event post form

-Render events

-Click to participate in event

-Community member registration

-Poster can edit event

-Poster can delete event

-Add event location

-Set attendee goals

-Display attendee goal percentage met

-## MVP
+### MVP

-1. Event post form
+1. Hideable event post form

-2. Render events
+2. Render events to the DOM from info input into form

+3. Store event data in database

-3. Click to participate in event
+4. Click to participate in event

-## Stretch goals
+### Stretch goals

 4. Login page